Tom French communities offer move-in ready homes for fall

 Tom French has earned a stellar reputation for quality during his 42-year career.
 A leader in developing and building both maintenance-provided and single-family neighborhoods, French has several communities in progress, providing prospective buyers many options to suit their particular needs, desires and lifestyles.
 And this fall is the perfect time to discover the new home options during the HBA Fall Parade of Homes, running now through October 25.
 Open House times and dates vary, so please contact the agent for information.

 Covington Court - Located off 115th Street and Lone Elm Road in northwest Olathe’s growth corridor is one of Tom’s most popular maintenance provided communities.
-The neighborhood offers home sites to start from the ground up, or consider one of six available homes, with prices starting in the $390,000s.
+The neighborhood offers home sites to start from the ground up, three move in ready homes, or consider one of the many homes under construction, with prices starting in the $390,000s.
 Phase Two is well underway, offering walkout home sites for the new reverse story and a half plans, the Ensley II with two bedrooms on the main level and the Alderwood II.

 Covington Creek - Developed by French, this neighborhood combines two of the area’s best builders, a top-rated school district, and beautiful views to create an inviting and popular community.
 The single-family home community offers a variety of plans in the Olathe Northwest school district, with prices starting in the high $400s.
-Phase two is well underway, offering an abundance of gorgeous walkout homesites backing to greenspace that home buyers can choose from.
+Phase two is underway and will offer an abundance of gorgeous walkout homesites backing to greenspace that home buyers can choose from.

 Several homes are available and under construction by featured builders Symphony Homes and Hogan Homes.
 These include a two-story home, two traditional story and a half homes with walkout lower levels and three reverse story and a half homes, two of which have walkout lower levels.